-This project is aimed at improving traffic circulation and mobility for pedestrians and bicyclists on 3rd Street between Garfield Street and Indian School Road.
-The roadway modifications include:
+This project will improve traffic circulation, safety and mobility for pedestrians and bicyclists on 3rd Street between Garfield Street and Indian School Road.
+The safety, mobility improvements and roadway modifications include:

 - Reducing the number of travel lanes

 - Adding bicycle lanes on both sides of the street

 - Upgrading traffic signals

 This project was initiated from the 3rd Street Promenade Study, Reinvent Phoenix Mid-Town transit district planning, community feedback and the Downtown Phoenix Comprehensive Transportation Study (DPCTS).
 The DPCTS was undertaken to identify and evaluate potential roadway, transit, bicycle, pedestrian, and parking improvements associated with Phoenix’s downtown street and transportation system.
 The recommendations from the DPCTS resulted from studying a variety of transportation-related elements in the city's core, interviews with stakeholders, and meetings with community focus groups.

 3rd Street Design Exhibit